neelkamath/crystal-skull/README.md

 The name _Crystal Skull_ comes from the movie _[Indiana Jones and the Kingdom of the Crystal Skull](https://www.imdb.com/title/tt0367882/)_.
 The movie shows an alien with a crystal skull who seems to have knowledge on everything.
 This program, too, seems to have knowledge on everything 😉.

-You can view the HTTP API [docs](https://neelkamath.gitlab.io/crystal-skull/).
+You can view the HTTP API docs [here](https://neelkamath.gitlab.io/crystal-skull/).

 If you're forking the repo to develop the project as your own and not just to send back a PR, follow [these steps](docs/fork.md).